Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
-Version 3.0 beta 4 (coming soon) :
+Version 3.0 beta 4 (the newest versiom) :
 1. added the ability to self-install the modules if it's missing

-Version 3.0 beta 3 (the newest version) :
+Version 3.0 beta 3 :
 1. added more functionality for spamming 2 different messages, still in order (from string1 to string2) only
 2. added Command Line Interface (CLI) test for 2 strings functionality